New football regulator ‘not off the table’ following European Super League row - The Courier

 “Clearly we have got to get a balance.
 I want the Government to do as little as it has to do.
 The game is rightly self-governed, but I do think it is right that we look at governance questions like that, and that will not be off the table.”

-Mr Dowden said the review will also consider whether supporters should be able to take a stake in their clubs, something that is mandated in the German top flight.
+Dowden said the review will also consider whether supporters should be able to take a stake in their clubs, something that is mandated in the German Bundesliga.

 “The German clubs didn’t participate in this (Super League) proposal.
 One of the points that was made to me by fans when the Prime Minister and I met with them yesterday was the fact that there was that financial stake.
 I think we should look at it,” he said.